Earn your MS degree in as little as 9 months or at your own pace!

-The School of Engineering offers exceptional Tufts undergraduate engineering students the option of pursuing a combined Bachelor of Science and Master of Science degree (B.S.-M.S.) as a thesis or non-thesis program.
-Combined-degrees students must pay four years of undergraduate tuition and two semesters of graduate tuition (plus continuation fees as applicable).
-The School of Engineering combined degree program is also available to students majoring in Computer Science or Engineering Psychology in the School of Arts and Sciences.
+The School of Engineering offers exceptional Tufts undergraduate students the option of pursuing a combined Bachelor of Science and Master of Science degree (BS/MS) as a thesis or non-thesis program.
+Combined-degree students must pay four years of undergraduate tuition and two semesters of graduate tuition (plus continuation fees as applicable).
+Students must be enrolled full-time while participating in the BS/MS program.

 - Are only required to submit 2 letters of recommendation

 - Are not required to submit GRE scores

 - Tufts undergraduate students admitted to a BS/MS program are not required to pay the enrollment deposit.
 Please confirm your intent to enroll by filling out the “Decision Reply Form” in your application portal.

 - Civil and Environmental Engineering